ucan-wg/delegation/README.md

 | `did:web:example.com`                                      | `crud/update` | Posts at `https://example.com/newsletter/` with the `draft` status                                     |
 | `did:web:example.com`                                      | `crud/update` | Posts at `https://blog.example.com` with the `published` status and tagged with `published` and `news` |

-When validating a delegation chain in the abstract, all caveats MUST be present in each sucessive delegation.
+When validating a delegation chain in the abstract, all caveats MUST be present in each successive delegation.
 At invocation time, only the capability being invoked MUST be match the delegation chain.
-Note that all caveats need to be understable to th execitor
+Note that all caveats need to be understable to th executor

 ### 4.4.1 The "True" Caveat